Schrödinger’s Backups: A Lesson in Uncertainty

 Finally, We have defeated schrodinger and kept our backup alive.

-It’s a wild idea, not yet used in Production.
+It’s a wild idea, not yet used in Production(that I know of).
 Try ZFS for high compression and effective storage management.
-You can restore backups on ZFS, apply high compression and keep db in restored state but turned off, isolate machine from other connections and you have a very efficient cold backup with a 100% guaranteed restored Postgres.
+You can restore backups on ZFS, apply high compression (we were able to achieve ~6x compression ratio with zstd) and keep restored db but turned off, isolate machine from external connections completely and you have a very efficient cold backup with a 100% guaranteed restored Postgres.